sudeepjayaram22/WebdriverIO_Mocha_Allure/README.md

 ## Getting Started
 * Follow the Prerequisites section in this document
 * Open this project folder in Visual Studio Code
-* Install the dependencies with respect to this project by entering this in the terminal <npm install>
+* Install the dependencies with respect to this project by entering this in the terminal <code>npm install</code>

 ### Prerequisites
 * Visual Studio Code editor